PerrierBouteille/CuppyAI/README.md

 ---

-CuppyAI is a lightweight AI chat web app powered by Ollama and Node.js, with persistent chat storage using MongoDB.
+CuppyLLM is a lightweight AI chat web app powered by Ollama and Node.js, with persistent chat storage using MongoDB.
 It supports multiple chat sessions and formatted code block responses.

 ---